by Collyn Rivers

 Conventional lead-acid batteries were developed over 150 years ago.
 They have only barely advanced in their energy holding capacity (that is closely related to the weight of their lead plates).
 Despite this, they are still a good buy for caravans and motorhomes.
 They are likely to be used for some time to come, also in large solar systems etc.

-Gel cell batteries still have a following, but AGM batteries are now more commonly used.
+Gel cell batteries for caravans still have a following, but AGM batteries are now more commonly used.
 Both are increasingly challenged by lithium-ion battery technology.
+There are now also other contenders.

-There’s a huge amount more about batteries in my books Caravan & Motorhome Electrics, Solar that Really Works (for caravans and motorhomes) and Solar Success (for home and property systems).
+There’s a huge amount more about batteries for caravans in my books Caravan & Motorhome Electrics, Solar that Really Works (for caravans and motorhomes) and Solar Success (for home and property systems).
 My other books are the Caravan & Motorhome Book, and the Camper Trailer Book.
-For information about the author Click on Bio.

 This article is copyright RV Books, 2 Scotts Rd, Mitchells Island, NSW 2430.